Vincent-VietTran/disinformer-clue-gen/Movie/clue_analysis_matrices/game1_clue_analysis.md

 **Priority Actions:**
 1. Minor length adjustments
-2. Enhance misinformed clue ambiguity
+2. Maintain misinformed clue quality
 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are exceptionally well-crafted and highly specific to the correct answer.
-The fake clues are also very strong, effectively misdirecting to the incorrect options.
-The misinformed clues are the weakest element, being too generic to create productive ambiguity.
-The overall difficulty is low due to the strength of the informed clues.
+The informed clues are excellent and highly specific.
+The fake clues are very effective at misdirecting to the incorrect answers.
+The misinformed clues are too generic and could be improved for more productive ambiguity, but the overall set is good.

 ---